 Evaluation will consist of three take-home exams, each worth 1/3 of your final grade, and made available via the web and e-mail.
-The first of these will be made available Thursday, September 25, 2014 to be submitted no later than the following class, Wednesday, October 1, 2014; the next will be made available on Thursday, October 23, 2014 to be submitted the following class, Wednesday, October 29, 2014; to be submitted the following class, Wednesday, October 29, 2014; and the final will be made available Thursday, November 27, 2014 to be submitted to the course drop-box in the Psychology Department no later than Wednesday, December 10, 2014.
+The first of these will be made available Thursday, October 1, 2015 to be submitted no later than the following class, Wednesday, October 7, 2015; the next will be made available on Thursday, October 29, 2015 to be submitted the following class, Wednesday, November 4, 2015; and the final will be made available Thursday, December 10,

+2015 to be submitted to the course drop-box in the Psychology Department no later than Wednesday, December 16, 2015.
 Each take-home exam will consist of ten, short-answer questions, of which you choose six to answer.
 The values shown in the conversion Table 1 will be used as a guideline to convert scores out of 100% to minimum letter-grades, although the instructor reserves the right to adjust individual grades upward to reflect such aspects of performance as a marked improvement over the semester.

 The work you submit for your take-home exams must be your own.
 It is an academic offence to submit someone else's work as your own.
 Please see section 4 of Academic Offences, Student Discipline Policy-academic offences (p.
-78 of the 2014 academic year calendar) for details.
+78 of the 2015 academic year calendar) for details.